newjersey/navigator.business.nj.gov/content/src/roadmaps/license-tasks/new-home-builder-license.md

 urlSlug: new-home-builder-license
 name: Register as a New Home Builder
 webflowName: "Construction: New Home Builder License"
-summaryDescriptionMd: >
-  If you plan to build new houses in New Jersey, you must register as a new home builder with the State first.
-You must also renew your builder registration every two years, starting from the date your registration was approved.
+summaryDescriptionMd: You must register as a new home builder with the State if you will build and sell new homes, such as single-family houses, duplexes, or condominiums.
+To register, you must be the person(s) or entity that owns the new home and will sell it to initial purchasers.
+You must also renew your new home builder registration every two years.
 industryId:
   - commercial-construction
 callToActionText: Register as a New Home Builder